-A brand new state park is developing all around us.
+A relatively new state park continues to develop all around us.
 The North Carolina Division of Parks and Recreation has acquired more than 5,700 acres in Hickory Nut Gorge for Chimney Rock State Park.

 The area you know as Chimney Rock Park is the focal point of the greater Chimney Rock State Park and is currently one of only two areas open to the public.
 It will continue to be an admission-based area due to its high maintenance and capacity issues.
-The second area is Rumbling Bald Climbing Access, which is free.
+The second area is Rumbling Bald Climbing Access, which has free access.

 In July 2011, Greenways, Inc. released a new Master Plan for Chimney Rock State Park that will serve as a road map for development of recreational amenities.
 Review the Master Plan or check out our Frequently Asked Questions that explain how it affects Chimney Rock the attraction.